-All case laws are printable in pdf format in an identical layout as appears in MCLJ publications.
+All case laws are printable in pdf format in an identical layout as appears in CLJ publications.
 This allows subscribers to see and use page numbers and paragraph letterings as if they had a printed copy of the reported judgment.
 In addition, the page break feature in the pdf version enables printing of selected pages.

 Legal Network Series (LNS)